jgome284/microservices-ping-pong/README.md

 ![Ping-Pong!](imgs\Ping-Pong.png)

 To launch the production application, run `docker compose up` in the cli.
 This should default to the production deployment configuration in `compose.yaml`.
-There are some issues, however that need to be solved - hint, hint... how to handle user input - for the application to run correctly in production.
-You think you've got what it takes?
-Take development into your own hands to get our microservices up and ready for production! (⌐■_■)
+There are some improvements, however, that can be made - hint, hint... handling user input more elegantly, something the Producer service will wait for indefinately.
+So far, the only way to provide user input to this service is to run the [`docker attach [OPTIONS] CONTAINER`](https://docs.docker.com/engine/reference/commandline/attach/) command.

+Think you've got what it takes?
+Take development into your own hands, improve on what these microservices offer for production! (⌐■_■)

 ## License